DanijelMisulic/dice_roller/README.md

 Running program from command line:<br />
 CD yourself to the root directory of this repo and run the folowing command to startup the Django server:<br />
 <b>python manage.py runserver</b><br/>
+Then visit this url: http://localhost:8000/ and enyoj playing!